Miguecetin/youtube-mp3/README.md

 ### How to run:

-- Run yt-mp3.py located on the src folder
+- Download dependencies from requirements.txt
-- Input the url of the youtube video or "m" to input multiple urls
+- Run yt-mp3.py with Python 3.9+ located on the src folder

 ### Extra information: